“What was that?” Peter asked as he sat up, on the edge of his bed.

 “Yes,” Jason answered, “he never got mad like that before.”

 “But he has been through a lot, Jason.
 People like Peter spend all of their time doing things for others and never take time for themselves.
 And sometimes when things go wrong for them, suddenly all those little problems they ignored become a big problem and they don’t know what to do; and so they do something strange, like break things.
-Usually, after a few hours, they feel better and then go back to being themself again.”
+Usually, after a few hours, they feel better and then go back to being themselves again.”

 “Do you think Peter will be better?”